decatur/gridchen/README.md

 # Expected Behaviour

-We try to mimic MSE as close as possible.
+We try to mimic MS-Excel as close as possible.

 ## Keyboard Shortcuts